jinjagit/chess/README.md

 ### Overview:

-Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
+Pieces are always constrained to legal moves, including the restrictions of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
-Illegal moves cannot be played.
-Checkmate, stalemate, and draw due to insufficient material, are correctly detected (and the game halted when found).
+Checkmate, stalemate, and draw due to insufficient material, are correctly detected (and the appropriate game result is enforced).

-Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are detected and an option to claim the draw is presented.
+Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are also detected and an option to claim the draw is presented.
 A draw can also be agreed manually, or declined by playing a move after a draw offer is made.
 The side to move can choose to resign.

 A move list (in algebraic notation) is displayed as a game progresses.
 The piece that moved is disambiguated in algebraic notation, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Check, checkmate, piece capture, win, draw, en-passant and pawn promotion are also correctly formatted (in algebraic notation).

 Games can be saved, loaded, and continued (if incomplete).
-The gui is intuitive, and uses various visual effects and textual feedback to aid the player(s).
-Move sound effects and many other features are also included (see below, for full features list)
+The GUI is intuitive, and uses various visual effects and textual feedback to aid the player(s).
+Move sound effects and many other features are also included (see below, for detailed features list).

 ### Features:
   * highlight legal move squares, if any, (green squares) when piece is lifted